Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Method

 \section{Method}

 As a statistical metric, we employ the Bayesian evidence.
-Here we briefly describe it by following \cite{2020MNRAS.492...22S}.
+Here we briefly describe it by following Ref.~\cite{2020MNRAS.492...22S}.
 For a data set $D$, a model $M_i$, and model parameters $\Theta$, the posterior distribution of the parameters is given by

 where $P(\Theta|M_i)$ is the prior distribution, $P(D|\Theta, M_i)$ is the likelihood, and $P(D|M_i)\equiv Z_i$ is the Bayesian evidence.
 To evaluate $Z_i$, we use \textsc{PolyChord} \cite{2015MNRAS.450L..61H,2015MNRAS.453.4384H}, which performs nested sampling.
-For the purpose of model comparison, the Bayes factor defined by the ratio of the Bayesian evidences of two models $\Delta \ln Z_{i,j} = \ln Z_i - \ln Z_j$, can be used.
+The Bayes factor, $ B_{i,j} = \frac{Z_i}{Z_j}$, defined by the ratio of the Bayesian evidences.
+For the purpose of model comparison, the logarithmic Bayes factor of two models $ \ln B_{i,j} = \ln Z_i - \ln Z_j$, can be used.
 The Bayes factor quantifies the odds of model $i$ relative to model $j$ when equal prior probabilities are assigned to the models.
-This quantity is commonly interpreted as follows \cite{Kass:1995loi}: (1) $\Delta \ln Z_{i,j}<1$, for which the evidence is ``not worth more than a bare mention''; (2) $1<\Delta \ln Z_{i,j}<3$, positive; (3) $3<\Delta \ln Z_{i,j}<5$, strong; and (4) $5<\Delta \ln Z_{i,j}$, very strong.
+This quantity is commonly interpreted as follows \cite{Kass:1995loi}: (1) $2 \ln B_{i,j} <2$, for which the evidence is ``not worth more than a bare mention''; (2) $2<2 \ln B_{i,j}<6$, positive; (3) $6<2 \ln B_{i,j}<10$, strong; and (4) $10<2 \ln B_{i,j}$, very strong.

 The 21\,cm signal is proportional to $1 - T_\gamma/T_{\rm S}$, where $T_\gamma$ is the radio background temperature and $T_{\rm S}$ is the spin temperature.
 The spectral shape of the 21\,cm signal depends on the physical processes that affect the spin temperature and the kinetic gas temperature.
 The details of the 21\, signal are given, e.g., in \cite{Furlanetto2006,2012RPPh...75h6901P}.